-Is the U.S. economy going into another Great Depression, or something worse like a total collapse?
-Is it under judgment by God?
-Some say that the collapse of the dollar is inevitable due to the enormous national debt.
-But what does Bible prophecy say?
-A surprising and helpful amount.
-Find out how America actually will fall and what her financial status among the nations will be at that time.
+Is the U.S. economy at risk to suffer a "total economic collapse?"
+Is the US is under judgment by God?
+Some say that the collapse of the dollar is "inevitable" due to the enormous national debt.
+But what does Bible prophecy say about the US economy?
+More than you would think: a specific and very helpful amount.
+Find out how America actually will fall and what her financial status among the nations will be at that time so you can put the perennial fears of a economic collapse to rest.

-Now a little over a decade later, stockpiling is being touted again, this time from new sources.
-For example, even the bestselling author of Rich Dad Poor Dad, Robert Kiyosaki, is predicting an economic crash (“depression or hyperinflation”).
-He's so concerned about it that he has made the typical survivalist preparations for his household including guns (See video).
+Now, a little over a decade later, stockpiling is touted again, this time from new sources.
+For example, even the bestselling author of Rich Dad Poor Dad, Robert Kiyosaki, predicted an economic crash (“depression or hyperinflation”).
+Kiyosaki was so concerned about it that he has made the typical survivalist preparations for his household including guns (See video).

 ...and Doomsday Prophets